Larouyan/larouyan.github.io/docs/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor. -->

-In this section we introduce our definition of experts, the ones that could be able to help making our beer successful.
+In this section, the definition of experts is introduced.
+The individuals who could be able to help making our beer successful.

 ## Distribution of the number of ratings per user